~Don Eaddy 1934 (Cubs 1959)

 ~Eckhartz Press (Cubs book publisher)

-Eckhartz Press is the publishing wing of Just One Bad Century and has published “Best Seat in the House: Diary of a Wrigley Field Usher” and Randy Richardson’s “Lost in the Ivy”.
+Eckhartz Press is the publishing wing of Just One Bad Century and has published “Cubsessions” by Becky Sarwate-Maxwell and Randy Richardson (a book featuring interviews with famous Cub fans talking about their love of the team), “Best Seat in the House: Diary of a Wrigley Field Usher” and Randy Richardson’s “Lost in the Ivy”.
 They’ve also published several of the books written by our editor in chief Rick Kaempfer, including “Father Knows Nothing,” “Records Truly Is My Middle Name” (co-written with John Records Landecker), and “The Living Wills” (co-written with Brendan Sullivan), and a book written by our marketing director David Stern (“The Balding Handbook: Five Stages of Grieving for Your Hair Loss”).
 All are worth a read if you’re a fan of this site.
 Click here to go Eckhartz Press.

 ~Charlie Eden 1855 (White Stockings 1882)